-ISP will ensure that:
+Tenby Schools Penang will ensure that:

-- All employees, volunteers and partner agencies in schools are provided with appropriate general safeguarding training on joining the organisation and then undertake annual refreshers.
-This training will be available through ISP authorised online courses e.g., Safeguarding Essentials on the Learning Hub or in-house training (following the ISP format within the DSL resources), whichever is appropriate, as well as face-to-face events which schools should secure the budget for each year. - All employees receive safeguarding and child protection (including online safety) updates throughout the school year (for example, via email and e-bulletins) to provide them with relevant skills and knowledge to safeguard students effectively. - Relevant documents are made available in a range of relevant languages. - Employees and volunteers are supported and have the necessary skills to recognise and take appropriate action regarding students who are at risk, or potentially at risk. - Those who have the Designated Safeguarding Lead responsibility in schools have appropriate, up to date knowledge and that they access appropriate additional and specialist training (approved by the Group H&S Director).
-This will be refreshed every two years. - All employees and volunteers are subject to a full induction, which includes an overview of what to do and who to contact if concerned about a student. - Appropriate employees are trained in safe recruitment.
-This safer recruitment training must be renewed every five years. - Training for new starters must be complete before any new starter can have unsupervised contact with students. - Any student who has or is suffering from any form of harm will receive support.
+- All staff, volunteers and partner agencies in schools are provided with appropriate general safeguarding training on joining the organisation. then undertake annual refreshers.
+This training will be available through ISP authorised online courses e.g., Safeguarding Essentials on the Learning Hub or in-house training (following the ISP format within the DSL resources), whichever is appropriate, as well as faceto-face events. - All staff receive safeguarding and child protection (including online safety) updates throughout the school year (for example, via email and e-bulletins) to provide them with relevant skills and knowledge to safeguard students effectively. - Relevant documents are made available in a range of relevant languages. - Staff and volunteers are supported and have the necessary skills to recognise and take appropriate action regarding students who are at risk, or potentially at risk. - Those who have the Designated Safeguarding Lead responsibility in schools have appropriate, up to date knowledge and that they access appropriate additional and specialist training (approved by the Group H&S Director).
+This will be refreshed every two years. - All staff and volunteers are subject to a full induction, which includes an overview of what to do and who to contact if concerned about a student. - Appropriate staff are trained in safe recruitment.
+This safe recruitment training must be renewed every five years. - Training for new starters must be complete before any new starter can have unsupervised contact with students. - Any student who has or is suffering from any form of harm will receive support.
 Once agreed with any investigating agency (if involved), students can be offered direct support through school counsellors or external agency input.
-All ISP schools will hold information in relation to local, regional, or national bodies that may be able to offer direct support in these circumstances.
+Tenby schools Penang will hold information in relation to local, regional, or national bodies that may be able to offer direct support in these circumstances.

-ISP recognise our duty of care to our employees and where employees have been involved in reporting and responding to abuse, we recognise that this can be very difficult to deal with in isolation.
-ISP will therefore be in a position to offer or broker appropriate external support or counselling for any employee affected by a safeguarding issue.
-ISP schools will keep a list of organisations (such as law firms, hospitals, and counsellors, which can be made available to employees on request).
+Tenby Schools Penang recognise our duty of care to our employees and where staff have been involved in reporting and responding to abuse, we recognise that this can be very difficult to deal with in isolation.
+Tenby Schools Penang will therefore be able to offer or broker appropriate external support or counselling for any staff member affected by a safeguarding issue.
+Tenby Schools Penang will keep a list of organisations (such as law firms, hospitals, and counsellors) which can be made available to staff on request.